 Knowing the Risk Enables Informed Action

 Knowing if your patient is at increased risk of delivering prematurely gives you and your patient the power to take informed actions to address the risk.
-With the PreTRM® Test, you have the ability to identify more patients who may be at higher risk for a spontaneous preterm birth, early enough to do something about it.
+With the PreTRM® Test, you can identify patients at higher risk for a spontaneous preterm birth that would have been missed with traditional screening methods.
+Studies have shown that focusing care on these patients can improve outcomes.

 Case Study: The Value of the PreTRM Test Score in Preventing Premature Birth